 Dingle is a cute little fishing town that has its own mascot, Fungie, the Dolphin.
 Fungie has lived in the Dingle harbor for 25 years.
 Apparently, this is one of the highlights of boat tours around Dingle.
 The town also has excellent restaurants and a ton of shopping opportunities and a great rest point as you travel along the Wild Atlantic Way.

 One of the fantastic things I love about Ireland is that all the towns buildings and houses are so vivid.
 I wonder if that is due to the weather sometimes being dreary or just that the Irish love being different and not carbon copies of each other as in the United States.
 Either way, they are great to photograph!

 No trip to Ireland could be complete without a little retail therapy.
 There are so many options for authentic Ireland souvenirs.
 I picked up a hat made in Ireland but, I could have gotten a sweater just the same.
 Especially living in Michigan, I love these sweaters!
 They keep you so warm!

 Inch Beach is a grand stretch of coastline east of the town of Dingle.
-I was amazed at the length of beach that I had to walk before I touched the ocean.
+I was amazed at the length of the beach that I had to walk before I touched the ocean.
 I picked up a few shells before reaching the water.
 That water is cold!
 I’m not surprised with the surfers all wearing wetsuits but, I was surprised to see cars driving on the beach.
-This beach was the location for the movie Far and Away and Ryan’s Daughter.
+This Wild Atlantic Way beach was the location for the movie Far and Away and Ryan’s Daughter.
 As a sign says “Surfers, shore fishermen, gulls, and film stars have all left their footprints on the sand.”
 And now I have left mine as well.

 Star Wars Filming Locations